my10c/r53-ufw/README.md

 3. By the second run its does the same thins, UFW takes care to ignore already added rules.

 ```
-pulll records from a DNS zone (AWS Route53) and based on these adjust the firewall rule
+pulll records from a DNS zone (AWS Route53) and based on these adjust the firewall rules
 ```

 4. Then Once a day the server pulls again, and any IP in the firewall rule that does not have a TXT-record is removed.